4.9.4 Management of dementia in Parkinson’s disease

 - Dopamine agonists

-- Cholinesterase inhibitors have been shown to improve cognition, delusions and hallucinations in patients with DLB (which has similarities to PD).
+- Cholinesterase inhibitors have been shown to improve cognition, delusions and hallucinations in patients with dementia with Lewy bodies (DLB) (which has similarities to PD).
 However, motor function may deteriorate.